jvidal2/ITSC3155-group-project/README.md

 * Promotions and discounts
 * Staff and delivery management

+#### Notes on what we established:
-Search and filter menu items by name or exclude ingredients.
-Clear relationships using SQLAlchemy with foreign key integrity.
-Modular structure with routers, controllers, models, and schemas.
-Swagger documentation available at /docs.
-Error handling with descriptive API responses.
+* Search and filter menu items by name or exclude ingredients
+* Clear relationships using SQLAlchemy with foreign key integrity
+* Modular structure with routers, controllers, models, and schemas
+* Swagger documentation available at /docs
+* Error handling with descriptive API responses

 ### Technologies Used
 * `Python 3.11+`